BackofenLab/GeneralizedCoarseGraining/README.md

 Generalized Coarse Graining (GCG) enables the recursive coarse graining of discrete energy landscapes.

-# `genCG.pl`
+# `gcgBarriers.pl`

-The Perl5 script `genCG.pl` computes the gradient-based coarse graining of a given energy landscape encoding as produced by the [`barriers`](https://github.com/ViennaRNA/Barriers) tool when enabling full rate computation activated by its `--rates` argument.
+The Perl5 script `gcgBarriers.pl` computes the gradient-based coarse graining of a given energy landscape encoding as produced by the [`barriers`](https://github.com/ViennaRNA/Barriers) tool when enabling full rate computation activated by its `--rates` argument.

-Usage: `perl genCG.pl <barriersOutput> <barriersRates>`
+Usage: `perl gcgBarriers.pl <barriersOutput> <barriersRates>`

 ### RNA example

-The following call set exemplifies the usage of `genCG.pl` for RNA secondary structure energy landscapes using the
+The following call set exemplifies the usage of `gcgBarriers.pl` for RNA secondary structure energy landscapes using the
 [Vienna RNA package](https://github.com/ViennaRNA/ViennaRNA).
 *Note*, the calls are only viable for very short sequences since the whole